SolaceProducts/terraform-solacebrokerappliance-jndi/examples/basic/README.md

 terraform apply
 ```

-Run `terraform destroy` to clean up created resources when no longer needed.
+Run `terraform destroy` to clean up the created resources when they are no longer needed.

 ## Additional Documentation

-Refer to the [Connection Factories](https://docs.solace.com/API/Solace-JMS-API/Connection-Factories.htm) section in the PubSub+ documentation.
+For more information, see [Connection Factories](https://docs.solace.com/API/Solace-JMS-API/Connection-Factories.htm) section in the PubSub+ documentation.